beastbytes/router-register/Writerside/topics/Other-Route-Attributes.md

 # Other Attributes
-Other attributes that can be applied to a route or group.
+Other attributes that can be applied to a route.

 ## DefaultValue
 Defines a default value for a parameter when the route does not contain a value.

-When used on a class it applies to all routes specified in the class.
+When used at the class level, it applies to all routes specified in the class.

 **Use On**: Class | Action method